 Spring flowering bulbs brighten the garden from when snow is on the ground right through to the sunlit early summer.
 Here is David Hall's guide to achieving a marvellous display of colour to herald in the new year.

-Bulbs, corms and tubers can be planted in most kinds of soil, all that's required is good drainage so that they don't rot.
+Bulbs, corms and tubers can be planted in most kinds of soil, and that includes flower beds and planters, all that's required is good drainage so that they don't rot.
 If you have heavy soil, introduce grit to lessen the chances of waterlogging.

 There are various planting depths, but generally this is twice or three times as deep as the bulb's size with their tip pointing up.
 After flowering apply some potash or liquid feed if they are in containers, and allow the foliage to die down naturally.